Monarchy of Thailand: Chakri kings

-Chulalongkorn (Rama V) ascended the throne as a minor at age 15 in 1868, and as King of Siam on 16 November 1873.
+Chulalongkorn (Rama V) ascended the throne as a minor at age 15 in 1868, and assumed full duties on 16 November 1873.
 As a prince, he had been tutored in Western traditions by the governess, Anna Leonowens.
 Intent on reforming the monarchy along Western lines, during his minority he traveled extensively to observe western administrative methods.
 He transformed the monarchy along Western lines of an "enlightened ruler".
 He abolished the practice of prostration in front of the monarch, and repealed many laws concerning the relationship between the monarch and his people, while continuing many of the ancient aspects and rituals of the old kingship.
 In 1874, he created a privy council copied from the European tradition, to help him rule his Kingdom.
-During his reign Siam was pressured to relinquish control of its old tributaries of Laos and northern Malaya to Western powers, Siam itself narrowly avoided being colonized.
+During his reign Siam was pressured to relinquish control of its old tributaries of Laos and northern Malaya to Western powers, Siam itself narrowly avoided becoming a colony.
 In 1905, 37 years after his coronation, Chulalongkorn ended slavery with the Slave Abolition Act.
 In 1867 slaves accounted for one-third of the Siamese population.

 His son, Vajiravudh (Rama VI), ascended to the throne in 1910 and continued his father's zeal for reform to bring the monarchy into the 20th century.
 The perceived slow pace of reform resulted in the Palace Revolt of 1912.
 In 1914, Vajiravudh determined that the act providing for invoking martial law, first promulgated by his father in 1907, was not consistent with modern laws of war, nor convenient for the preservation of the security of the state, so it was amended to a more modern form that, with minor amendments, continued in force through subsequent changes in government.